The Body Said No!

-The Body Said No! is a 1950 British crime comedy film directed by Val Guest and starring Michael Rennie, Yolande Donlan, and Hy Hazell.
+The Body Said No! is a 1950 British crime comedy film directed and written by Val Guest and starring Michael Rennie, Yolande Donlan, and Hy Hazell.
 It was shot at Walton Studios near London and distributed by Eros Films.

-Premise
+Plot

 In a British TV studio, Michael Rennie (as himself) is performing live in a dramatic broadcast.
 On a neighbouring set, cabaret singer Mikki Brent thinks she sees a coded plot being discussed to murder Rennie.
 Her friends are sceptical, but she warns Rennie, and various adventures and investigations ensue.